Lansing Family Law Attorney

 Practice Area

-Dedicated advocacy in divorce, custody, and family matters.
-Baldori Law pursues the best possible outcome for you and your family in Michigan courts.
+Dedicated advocacy in divorce, custody, and family matters for Lansing, East Lansing, Okemos, and mid-Michigan families.
+Baldori Law pursues practical resolutions for you and your family.

 Michigan Family Law Representation